cloudandbigdatalab/chameleon-cloud-tutorial-docker-1/README.md

 \# | Description | Time (mins)
 ---|-------------|------------
 1 | Spin up Chameleon resources | 10-15
-2 | Setup app & ambassador contaiers, Postgres on host 1, Nginx & uWSGI on host 2 | 10
+2 | Setup app and ambassador contaiers <br> - Postgres on host 1 <br> - Nginx and uWSGI on host 2 | 10
 3 | Test demo site to see if configuration was successful | 1

 ## 1. Chameleon Resources